singlestore-labs/Wasm-Day-2021-Distributed-Computation-with-WASM-and-WASI/README.md

 ## SingleStore

+> **Do you want to try WASM in SingleStore?** This feature is still heavily in alpha - so for now, please ping one of us directly via email and we can either run a live demo or get you into a beta program.
+You can contact carl <at> singlestore DOT com directly.

 SingleStore is a scale-out relational database built for data-intensive workloads.
 We are hiring!
 Check out our open positions on our [careers page](https://www.singlestore.com/careers)!

 If you want to try SingleStore, [take it for a spin in our cloud service](https://www.singlestore.com/managed-service-trial/)!